-- young adult literature, methods of teaching secondary writing, or teaching the interpretation of texts of various genres in the secondary English language arts classroom). - Specialization: Students will complete at least three courses focused on their area of specialization, which will provide them with intensive background in their selected area of expertise in English education. - PhD Examinations: The examination includes a portfolio, an oral or written exam, and a colloguy on the dissertation prospectus - Dissertation: Students must include 12 hours of 799 on the doctoral plan of study.
+- Specialization: Students will complete at least three courses focused on their area of specialization, which will provide them with an intensive background in their selected area of expertise in English education. - PhD Examinations: The examination includes a portfolio, an oral or written exam, and a colloquy on the dissertation prospectus - Dissertation: Students must include 12 hours of 799 on the doctoral plan of study.
 An oral defense of the dissertation is required.